-The Compensation Committee is currently comprised of four directors of the Corporation, David Lewis (Chair), David Appel, David Thomson and Sean Morrison, all of whom are independent.
+The Compensation Committee is currently comprised of five directors of the Corporation, David Lewis (Chair), David Appel, David Thomson, Sean Morrison and Karen Basian, all of whom are independent.
 The responsibilities, powers and operation of the Compensation Committee are set out in the Committee mandate, a copy of which is attached as Appendix C.

 As described in its mandate, the Compensation Committee is responsible for, among other things, reviewing and recommending the form and adequacy of compensation arrangements for directors and executive officers, having regard to associated risks and responsibilities.
-Compensation includes but is not limited to salary, bonuses, benefits, share option grants, share purchases and other compensation as appropriate.
-Additionally, the Committee reviews and makes recommendations to the full Board on all matters pertaining to bonus plans, salary policy, share option and share purchase plans for all other employees.
+Compensation includes but is not limited to salary, bonuses, benefits, equity based incentives, share purchases and other compensation as appropriate.
+Additionally, the Committee reviews and makes recommendations to the full Board on all matters pertaining to bonus plans, salary policy, equity based incentives and share purchase plans for all other employees.
 The Committee annually reviews its compensation practices by comparing them to surveys of relevant competitors and sets objective compensation based on this review.